Clock and percent icons over major currency pairs

 Keep a trade open past the platform’s “new day” time and you either pay a small fee or earn a small amount.
 That daily tick is called the swap (or overnight financing).

-or to put it simply: It’s like trading snacks at lunch.
+Put simply: It’s like trading snacks at lunch.
 If you borrow someone’s rare cookie overnight, you owe them one back.
-But if they borrow your chips that everyone loves, they owe you instead.
+If they borrow your popular chips, they owe you instead.

 Where does the swap come from?

-• Interest rate gap: Every currency (and many indices/commodities) has an interest rate baked in.
-Long the higher-rate thing and short the lower-rate thing can earn you carry; the opposite can cost you.
+• Interest rate gap: Every currency (and many indices/commodities) has an implied rate.
+Long the higher‑rate side and short the lower‑rate side can earn carry; the opposite can cost you.

-• Broker & liquidity costs: Liquidity providers hedge your position in the real world.
-Hedging overnight has a cost; your swap includes that cost (+/- their margin).
+• Broker & liquidity costs: Liquidity providers hedge real positions.
+Hedging overnight has a cost; your swap includes that (+/− margin).

-• Extras: For non-FX (indices, metals, crypto CFDs), the “rate” is a mix of interest, dividend adjustments, and borrow costs.
+• Extras: For non‑FX (indices, metals, crypto CFDs), the “rate” blends interest, dividend adjustments, borrow/storage costs.

 Positive carry vs negative carry

-Positive carry = your position earns a little each night.
+Positive carry = you earn a little each night.
 Negative carry = it costs you a little each night.
 Which side you’re on depends on the symbol and direction.

-Quick gut-check: If you’re long (buy) the higher-rate currency and short (sell) the lower-rate currency, you might earn.
-Flip the pair or flip direction and you might pay.
+Gut‑check: If you’re long (buy) the higher‑rate currency and short (sell) the lower‑rate currency, you might earn.
+Flip the pair or direction and you might pay.
 Brokers show two numbers: swap long and swap short.

 When is the swap charged?

-• Rollover time: Most brokers “roll the day” around 5:00 pm New York (check your broker’s server time).
+• Rollover time: Most brokers “roll the day” around 5:00 pm New York (check server time).
 Positions held across that moment get the swap.

 How swaps are shown in the platform